Toward a Git curriculum for team members

 4.1Synchronizing with others

-- Understand git fetch.
+git fetch. - Understand

-- Understand git push.
+git push. - Understand

-- Understand git push -f.
+git push -f.

 4.2Coordinating with others